 706-647-6633 Telephone 106 East Lee Street P.O.
-Box 672 Thomaston, Georgia 30286 from south of Atlanta together with a four-lane highway connector from Atlanta to this area, places the City in a very favorable geographic location conducive to for future growth.
-The City of Thomaston is empowered to levy a property tax on both real and personal properties located within its boundaries.
-It is also empowered by state statute to extend its corporate limits by annexation, which occurs when deemed appropriate by the governing council.
+Box 672 Thomaston, Georgia 30286 extend its corporate limits by annexation, which occurs when deemed appropriate by the governing council.

 706-647-6583 Fax

 The governing body of the City of Thomaston is responsible, among other things, for passing ordinances and resolutions, adopting the budget, making appointments to agencies and authorities of the City, and hiring the city attorney, city auditor, and the city manager.
 The city manager is responsible for carrying out the policies and ordinances of the governing council, for overseeing the day-to-day operations of the government, and for appointing the heads of the various departments.
 The council members are elected, and each serves a four-year term.